Best Skydivers in the World: 7 Incredible Skydiving Records | Skydive Key West Skip to Content

 Location: Roswell, New Mexico

-Not only did Eustace achieve the world record for the highest jump, he and his team also invented several new technologies specifically built for stratospheric exploration.
-Without a typical capsule to provide life support, Eustace and his team built an entire life support system into the suit, called StratEx.
+Not only did Alan achieve the world record for the highest skydives in the world, but he and his team also invented several new technologies specifically built for stratospheric exploration.
+Without a typical capsule to provide life support, they built an entire life support system into the suit, called StratEx.
 This spacesuit is now on display at the Steven F. Udvar-Hazy Center in the Smithsonian’s National Air and Space Museum located in Chantilly, Virginia.

 2. Most Skydives in 24 Hours